awslabs/aws-sam-codebuild-ci/README.md

 # AWS SAM CodeBuild CI

 This serverless app sets up an AWS CodeBuild Project as a CI solution for a GitHub-based SAM project.
 Once setup, every time you push to a branch in your GitHub repository, CodeBuild will kick off a build verifying your latest changes.
 This can be used as an automated check on pull requests (PRs) to your GitHub repo.
+This app also uses [github-codebuild-logs](https://serverlessrepo.aws.amazon.com/applications/arn:aws:serverlessrepo:us-east-1:277187709615:applications~github-codebuild-logs) app to allow anyone to view the build logs from AWS CodeBuild Project in pull requests.

 ## Installation